openmv/openmv-doc/docs/_sources/library/omv.sensor.rst.txt

    * `sensor.IOCTL_LEPTON_SET_MEASUREMENT_MODE` - Pass this followed by True or False to turn off automatic gain control on the FLIR Lepton and force it to output an image where each pixel value represents an exact temperature value in celsius.
 A second True enables high temperature mode enabling measurements up to 500C on the Lepton 3.5, False is the default low temperature mode.
    * `sensor.IOCTL_LEPTON_GET_MEASUREMENT_MODE` - Pass this to get a tuple for (measurement-mode-enabled, high-temp-enabled).
    * `sensor.IOCTL_LEPTON_SET_MEASUREMENT_RANGE` - Pass this when measurement mode is enabled to set the temperature range in celsius for the mapping operation.
 The temperature image returned by the FLIR Lepton will then be clamped between these min and max values and then scaled to values between 0 to 255.
 To map a pixel value back to a temperature (on a grayscale image) do: ((pixel * (max_temp_in_celsius - min_temp_in_celsius)) / 255.0) + min_temp_in_celsius.
-      * The first arugment should be the min temperature in celsius.
+      * The first argument should be the min temperature in celsius.
       * The second argument should be the max temperature in celsius.
 If the arguments are reversed the library will automatically swap them for you.
    * `sensor.IOCTL_LEPTON_GET_MEASUREMENT_RANGE` - Pass this to return the sorted (min, max) 2 value temperature range tuple.
 The default is -10C to 40C if not set yet.
    * `sensor.IOCTL_HIMAX_MD_ENABLE` - Pass this enum followed by ``True``/``False`` to enable/disable motion detection on the HM01B0.
 You should also enable the I/O pin (PC15 on the Arduino Portenta) attached the HM01B0 motion detection line to receive an interrupt.